pioui/multimodal_classification_vae/README.md

 # Multimodal Data Classification using Variational Autoencoder - Under Construction

-# Uncertainty
-Based on https://github.com/PierreBoyeau/decision-making-vaes I develop a framework for multimodal data classification with VAE. by Pigi Lozou
+This repository provides a framework for multimodal data classification using Variational Autoencoder (VAE).
+The goal is to classify multimodal data and analyze uncertainty in the classification process.
+It is based on the work done by Pierre Boyeau in his repository decision-making-vaes.

 ## Installation:
-#### Create conda envirioment
+Create conda envirioment
 ```
 conda env create -f environment.yml
 conda activate mcvae
 ```

-#### Install
+Install
 ```
 python3 setup.py build install
 ```
-#### Install - editable version
+Install - editable version
 ```
 pip install -e .
 ```

 ## Configuration
-#### Edit data directories and output at the configurations files :
+Edit the data directories and output paths in the configuration files:
 ```
 mcvae
 │